DarkTwinge/Brotato-BalanceMod/README.md

 * (DLC) Druid partially reworked to care more about poisoned fruit.
 * Baby can more reliably hit Level 2 after Wave 1.
-* Mage can better run an Engineering build (turrets causing burn via Sausage) and also handles Gun builds better (extra Sausage).
+* Mage can better run an Engineering build (turrets + Sausage) and also handles Gun builds better (extra Sausage).
 Engineer can better combo with Elemental Damage.
 * Lucky and Speedy now care more about raising their thematic stats.
 Soldier cares more about Pickup Range.
 * Crazy now works with Crossbows properly; Brawler works with Claw properly.
 * One-armed and Farmer receive moderate buffs.